protontypes/open-sustainable-technology/README.md

 - [wopr](https://github.com/wpgp/wopr) - An R package and Shiny application to provide API access to the WorldPop Open Population Repository.
 - [censusdis](https://github.com/censusdis/censusdis) - A Python package for discovering, loading, and analyzing U.S. Census demographic, economic, and geographic data and metadata with access to the full collection of data and maps the U.S. Census publishes via their APIs.
 - [Boosting Upward Mobility from Poverty](https://github.com/UI-Research/mobility-from-poverty) - A multi-year effort to understand upward mobility from poverty and to work with local leaders to promote policies that boost upward mobility from poverty.
-- [Social Income](https://github.com/socialincome-san/public) - Fighting global poverty with the help of everyday people and your coding skills.
-Public repository of the NGO and global initiative Social Income.
 - [UNICEF AI4D Relative Wealth Project](https://github.com/thinkingmachines/unicef-ai4d-poverty-mapping) - Aims to develop open datasets and machine learning models for poverty mapping estimation across nine countries in Southeast Asia.
 - [Social Income](https://github.com/socialincome-san/public) - Fighting global poverty with the help of everyday people and your coding skills.
 - [Justice40 Tool](https://github.com/usds/justice40-tool) - A tool to identify disadvantaged communities due to environmental, socioeconomic and health burdens.